-Two copies of the Ghat-Wadh register, each consisting of 863 Survey Numbers, were prepared, one for the Head Record Office, the other for the tálukas concerned.
+Two copies of the Ghat-Wadh register, each consisting of 863 Survey Numbers, were prepared, one for the Head Record Office, the other for the talukas concerned.
 Of these, 147 Survey Numbers were tested in the Superintendent's office, and mistakes were found in the case of 11 numbers only.
-The Head Record Office also prepared 202 copies of Ghat-Wadh register for various tálukas, and did other miscellaneous work in connection with references from all parts of the Province, and with entries of new measurements in the records of the Head Record Office.
+The Head Record Office also prepared 202 copies of Ghat-Wadh register for various talukas, and did other miscellaneous work in connection with references from all parts of the Province, and with entries of new measurements in the records of the Head Record Office.

-7. Appendix C shows the amount of survey work performed by the Tapadárs (apart from that done by Survey parties), the papers connected with which were received for examination and returned duly scrutinized by the Head Record Office.

-8. The establishment of revenue surveyors remained the same as in 1906-07.
+- 7. Appendix C shows the amount of survey work performed by the Tapadárs (apart from that done by Survey parties), the papers connected with which were received for examination and returned duly scrutinized by the Head Record Office. - 8.
+The establishment of revenue surveyors remained the same as in 1906-07.

-Survey work.
-Survey work. tion under the Colonization Officer, Jamráo Canal.
-Of the remaining two, one was employed on measurement duty in táluka Shahbandhar, while the other was first directed to assist in demarcating a disputed boundary between British territory in the Kashmor taluka and the Bahawalpur State, and subsequently was sent down to Shahbandar táluka.

-9. The number of the Survey Parties was, as in the preceding year, three, which were engaged in the following talukas :----
+Three had charge of parties working in the Hyderabad and Larkána districts: one was, as usual, on deputation under the Colonization Officer, Jamráo Canal.
+Of the remaining two, one was employed on measurement duty in táluka Shahbandhar, while the other was first directed to assist in demarcating a disputed boundary between British territory in the Kashmor taluka and the Bahawalpur State, and subsequently was sent down to Shahbandar táluka. - 9.
+The number of the Survey Parties was, as in the preceding year, three, which were engaged in the following talukas:-